 Evolution of Restaurants in the 19th Century

-Middle-class families also found affordable options, as casual dining became more popular.
+Middle-class families also found affordable options as casual dining became more popular.
 International cuisines, especially French and Italian, became widely available.
 Dining experiences are diversified, catering to different social classes and preferences.
 This period laid the foundation for the modern, varied restaurant landscape we know today.

 The Impact of Global Travel on Restaurant Menus

 Global travel has significantly impacted restaurant menus by introducing diverse cuisines to new audiences.
-With increased travel, people developed a taste for international flavors.
+With increased travel, people developed a taste for international flavours.
 This demand led restaurants to incorporate a variety of global dishes.
 Chefs trained abroad brought back new techniques and recipes.
 Suppliers began importing exotic ingredients to meet the growing interest.

 Fusion cuisine emerged as a trend, blending elements from different culinary traditions.
 Consequently, dining out became an avenue for cultural exploration.
 Establishments responded by offering themed menus and celebrating global food cultures.
 This evolution reflects the interconnectedness of our world and the ongoing exchange of culinary traditions.